xe1gyq/EekMex/documentation/p0x02/GroundStation.md

 ==

 > A ground segment consists of all the ground-based elements of a spacecraft system, as opposed to the space segment, consisting of the spacecraft itself.
 Ground segment elements may be located together or separately, and may be operated by different parties.
+Wikipedia

 ## Freeboard.Io